Characters of the Marvel Cinematic Universe: M–Z: Quill family

 Meredith Quill (portrayed by Laura Haddock) is the mother of Peter Quill and the ex-lover of Ego.
 She meets Ego, falls in love with him, and becomes pregnant with their son.
 She enjoys pop music, and gives Peter her walkman, along with her mixtapes.
 She later dies of brain cancer, unaware that the tumor was caused by Ego.
 Jason Quill (portrayed by Gregg Henry) is the father of Meredith and grandfather of Peter.

-As of 2025, these characters have appeared in three projects: the films Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, and Guardians of the Galaxy Vol. 3.
+As of 2026, these characters have appeared in three projects: the films Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, and Guardians of the Galaxy Vol. 3.

 R

 Irani Rael / Nova Prime

 Irani Rael (portrayed by Glenn Close), also known as the Nova Prime, is the leader of the Nova Corps.
 In 2014, she leads the Corps to victory with the help of the Guardians of the Galaxy when Ronan the Accuser attempts to destroy her home planet of Xandar with the Power Stone.

 An alternate version of Rael appeared in the Disney+ animated series What If...? where she rescued Nebula following Ronan the Accuser's betrayal and murder of Thanos and Gamora.
 However, Rael betrayed Xandar to make a deal with Ronan, only to be defeated by Nebula, falling to her death following a failed attempt to kill Nebula and escape.

-As of 2025, the character has appeared in one project: the film Guardians of the Galaxy.
+As of 2026, the character has appeared in one project: the film Guardians of the Galaxy.
 An alternate universe variant of Rael (voiced by Julianne Grossman) appeared in one project: the Disney+ animated series What If...?.

 Maria Rambeau

 Captain Maria Rambeau (portrayed by Lashana Lynch) is a former United States Air Force pilot and a single mother of Monica Rambeau.
 She becomes Carol Danvers's best friend, who is presumed dead for six years after a plane accident.
 Maria is reunited with Danvers during the Kree-Skrull War and helps Danvers to remember her early life.
 Later, she helps found S.W.O.R.D. and becomes its director until she dies of cancer in 2020.

 In the alternate universe designated as Earth-838, Maria takes up the mantle of Captain Marvel instead of Danvers, serving as a member of the Illuminati until she is killed by Wanda Maximoff who dropped a statue on her after having her powers absorbed.

 In another alternate universe, she adopted the mantle of Binary after gaining superhuman powers, becoming an ally to the mutant strike force known as the X-Men.
-She meets Monica Rambeau, whom she never parented in her reality, as the X-Men member Beast recovers her following her displacement into their world, due to an averted incursion between it and Earth-616.
+She meets Monica Rambeau, whom she never parented in her reality, as the X-Men member Hank McCoy / Beast recovers her following her displacement into their world, due to an averted incursion between it and Earth-616.

-As of 2025, the character has appeared in two projects: the films Captain Marvel and The Marvels.
+As of 2026, the character has appeared in two projects: the films Captain Marvel and The Marvels.
 Alternate universe variants of Maria appeared in two projects: the films Doctor Strange in the Multiverse of Madness and The Marvels.